harrewarre/harrewarre.github.io/docs/blog/posts/paved-road-templates.md

 ---
-"slug": "paved-load-templates"
+date: 2022-07-29
-"title": "Paved road - Templates"
+description: Reduce waste and improve developer experience with application templates.
-"summary": "Reduce waste and improve developer experience with application templates."
+slug: paved-load-templates
-"tags":
+tags:
-  - "devops"
+- devops
-  - "developer experience"
+- developer experience
-"date": 2022-07-29
+title: Paved road - Templates
 ---
 # Paved road - Application Templates

 In my previous post about paving the road to production there were some ideas around offering deployment pipelines as a service in your organization.
 In this post, we're going to take it up a level and have a look what we can do to remove even more friction, specifically when creating a new app from scratch.